Living on the edge: Phase transitions in convex programs with random data: Application: Vectors from lists?

 \begin{proof} This result follows from Fact~\ref{fact:lin-inv-opt} and the kinematic bound~\eqref{eq:subspace-kinem} in Theorem~\ref{thm:approx-kinem} as soon as we compute the statistical dimension of the descent cone of the regularizer $\norm{ \cdot }_{\coll{P}(\vct{y}_0)}$ at the point $\vct{x}_0$.
 By construction, the unit ball of $\norm{ \cdot }_{\coll{P}(\vct{y}_0)}$ coincides with the permutahedron $\coll{P}(\vct{y}_0)$, which equals $\coll{P}(\vct{x}_0)$ by permutation invariance.
 Therefore,

-The second identity follows from~\eqref{eq:ncone}.
-See Figure~\ref{fig:signed_permutahedron} for an illustration of the corresponding facts about signed permutahedra.
-To compute the statistical dimension, we apply the totality law~\eqref{eq:sdim-polarity-sum} to see that
+The second identity holds because a closed descent cone coincides with the polar of the normal cone of the sublevel set; see Appendix~\ref{sec:repr-desc-cones} for details.
+Figure~\ref{fig:signed_permutahedron} illustrates the corresponding facts about signed permutahedra.
+To compute the statistical dimension, we apply the complementarity law~\eqref{eq:sdim-polarity-sum} to see that

 where the second relation follows from Proposition~\ref{prop:perm-cone}.
 Apply the kinematic result~\eqref{eq:subspace-kinem} for subspaces, and invoke~\eqref{eq:pC-bd} to simplify the error bound $p_C(\lambda)$. \end{proof}